Top Rated Employment Attorney in Minneapolis, Minnesota

 of the storytelling that guides uh me

-and communication studies uh and it
+film and communication studies.
+Uh and

-wasn’t until the last year of my
+it wasn’t until the last year of my

 undergraduate when I decided to even

-just think about being a lawyer and then
+just think about being a lawyer.
+And

-you start taking those tests and
+then you start taking those tests and

 everything and one thing leads to

-another you find yourself in law school
+another. you find yourself in law school

 and I was immediately intrigued by doing